Tenth Anniversary and Big News

 THE 2019-20 COMPETITION IS NOW CLOSED.

 This will be the 5th annual Fresh Squeezed Ounce of Opera (FSOO) – the premier short opera showcase of Texas.
 The popular, award-nominated event celebrates new works and contemporary voices.
+Creators who identify with a historically underrepresented group (women, people of color, LGBTQ+ folks, etc.) are highly encouraged to apply.

 In addition to having works produced, fully staged, and performed in Austin by a cast of professional singers, One Ounce Opera spotlights each composer/librettist in an informal interview that includes questions from the cast.
 Each work is highlighted in our newsletter and on social media, and each winner receives a professionally-edited live video and audio recording.
 At each performance, attending composers/librettists will be acknowledged and awarded a certificate (and some swag).